jadealx/SQL/README.md

 This analysis provides valuable insights into customer behavior, product performance, and pricing strategies.
 By understanding these dynamics, businesses can optimize their marketing efforts, enhance product offerings, and make data-driven decisions to improve overall sales performance.- **Customer Insights**: Evaluates customer engagement with promotions based on spending patterns.

-## Skills Used

-- **SQL**:
-  - **Joins**: Utilized INNER JOIN and other types to combine data from multiple tables and derive insights.
-  - **Aggregation Functions**: Used COUNT, SUM, and COUNT DISTINCT to summarize data and extract meaningful metrics.
-  - **Grouping**: Employed GROUP BY to aggregate data based on promotions and spending patterns.
-  - **Ordering**: Used ORDER BY to organize results for better readability.

-- **Database Design**:
-  - **Schema Creation**: Designed a relational database schema with tables such as Customers, Products, Sales, Feedback, and Promotions.
-  - **Foreign Key Constraints**: Established relationships between tables to maintain data integrity.

-- **Data Analysis**:
-  - **Promotion Analysis**: Evaluated the impact of promotions on customer spending behavior and engagement.
-  - **Sales Trends**: Analyzed sales data to identify trends related to promotional effectiveness.

-## How This Analysis Can Help Businesses

-This analysis provides actionable insights into how promotional campaigns influence customer spending patterns.
-By understanding these dynamics, businesses can optimize their promotional strategies, enhance customer engagement, and improve overall sales performance.